scikit-hep/aghast/python/README.md

 python3 -m ipykernel install --name aghast			# create the notebooks kernel aghast
 ```

-Now you can use your specific packages in notebooks with the "aghast" kernel.
+Now you can use your specific packages in notebooks with the "aghast" kernel, and any changes should be re-install and the kernel should be restarted before you run your notebooks.

 ## Documentation